Dor Jan: Early life

 Jan was born in Rishon LeZion, Israel, to a Jewish family.

+He also holds a Portuguese passport, on account of his Sephardi Jewish ancestry, which eases the move to certain European football leagues.

 Playing career

 Jan made his professional debut with Maccabi Tel Aviv in a 4-3 Israeli Premier League loss to Bnei Yehuda on 9 May 2012.
 After a series of loan, Jan signed with Bnei Yehuda on 29 July 2018.
 On 5 October 2020, Jan signed with Paços de Ferreira in the Portuguese Primeira Liga.